A bound of the number of weighted blow-ups to compute the minimal log discrepancy for smooth 3-folds: Squeezed Systems and Squeezed Blow-Ups

-Now we are going to define ``general" ideal. \begin{defn} Let $E$ be a prime divisor $A$ of type $(v'_1,v'_2, v'_3)$ (note that $v'_1=v'_2$) and let $E_1$ be the exceptional divisor obtained by the standard blow-up with respect to a standard system $\{x_1,x_2,x_3\}$.
+Now we are going to define ``general" ideal. \begin{defn} Let $E$ be a prime divisor over $A$ of squeezed type $(v'_1,v'_2, v'_3)$ (note that $v'_1=v'_2$) and let $E_1$ be the exceptional divisor obtained by the squeezed blow-up with respect to a squeezed system $\{x_1,x_2,x_3\}$.

 An irreducible curve $B\subset E_1=\bP(v'_1,v'_2, v'_3)$ with the following properties is called a {\sl bad curve} for $E$ on $E_1$. \begin{enumerate}